jratzenboeck/jratzenboeck-blog/_posts/2017-08-08-hosting-on-github-pages.md

 * <b>HTTPS</b>

   Since HTTPS is essential for website visitors and is also honored in ranking algorithms of search engines like Google, I set it on my goal list as well.
-Although it is not a definite requirements for this rather small personal website where users do not enter any confident information, there are services where you can get a free certificate and thus it makes sense to me to pay attention to this.
+Although it is not a definite requirement for this rather small personal website where users do not enter any confident information, there are services where you can get a free certificate and thus it makes sense to me to pay attention to this.